 Like in my mashed cauliflower recipe, I don’t actually mash the sweet potatoes here.
 Instead, I puree them in a food processor to achieve a super smooth, creamy texture.
 If your desired consistency is chunkier, feel free to use a potato masher instead, but I adore this method:

 Next, blend!
 When the potatoes are cool enough to handle, peel away their skins.
-Transfer the cooked flesh to a food processor, along with the butter or oil, rosemary, garlic, ginger, salt, and pepper.
+Transfer the cooked flesh to a food processor, along with the butter, rosemary, garlic, ginger, salt, and pepper.
 Pour in the milk, and process until the mixture is creamy.
 Season to taste.

 Finally, eat.
 Serve the mashed sweet potatoes hot, topped with a sprinkle of fresh parsley or thyme, a pat of butter, and salt and pepper.
 Enjoy!

 More Favorite Side Dishes